Police of Republika Srpska: New units

-New units formed in police and Ministry of Interior are the Honour Unit (Почасна јединица Министарства унутрашњих послова Републике Српске) and the Police Orchestra (Полицијски оркестар Министарства унутрашњих послова Републике Српске).
+New units formed in police and Ministry of Interior are the Honour Unit and the Police Orchestra.

 Uniforms and ranks

 Regulations about uniforms (parts of uniform, look, colours, and material) are given by the minister as recommended by the director.

 Uniform and ranks today

 Uniforms had changed several times.
 Last time ranks and uniform were changed in 2018 when blue peaked cap with a blue-white checkered ribbon as those in London Metropolitan Police replaced the field cap.
 New police ranks added are: